ahmed-BH/TimeTable-Gen/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Or just share an idea in [theGithub's project section](https://github.com/ahmed-BH/TimeTable-Gen/projects/1).
+Or just share an idea in [the Github's project section](https://github.com/ahmed-BH/TimeTable-Gen/projects/1).
 I am using it to organize my ideas and to keep track of TODOs, issues...

 ## References